shireen215/supops/python2.1/README.md

-# Auto-tag AWS Resources with Creator ARN
+# Auto-Tag AWS Resources with Creator ARN

 This guide shows how to automatically tag every newly created AWS resource with the creator's ARN:
 Tag key: `CreatedBy`